emilioziniades/pi-speaker/README.md

 # pi-speaker

-Script to setup a Raspberry Pi as a bluetooth speaker.
+Bash script to setup a Raspberry Pi as a bluetooth speaker.

 Tested on a Raspberry Pi 3A+ and Raspberry Pi 4, both with a fresh install of Raspberry Pi OS Lite (Released 28 January 2022, Debian 11 bullseye).
 Raspberry Pi OS Desktop should work the same.